sloria/tinynetrc/README.rst

   formatting a .netrc file.*
 * Parses .netrc into dictionary values rather than tuples.

-\*This bug is fixed in Python 3.7 but still exists in older versions.
+\*This bug is fixed in newer versions of Python.

 Get it now
 ==========